 Stacirna Vina is an unassuming place that serves up some great local wines.
 Walk up to the small wooden shed window where you can first sample some local wines and pick which one you’d like to order.
 You can get 1/4 liter of wine for only 20 CZK, that’s less than $1!
 There are larger sizes and the deals just get better.

 After picking out your wine you can make your way to the back where you can sit at one of the picnic tables in the garden patio with a friendly cat.
 We stumbled upon this gem waiting for the bus back to our hotel and would have stayed longer if we didn’t have a bus to catch and photos to take.
 Sometimes stumbling in a random place leads to amazing adventures and hidden gems!

 We recommend staying at least two days to experience all the amazing things to do in Kutna Hora.
 You’ll be missing out on a lot if you just come for a few hours from Prague.

 You can take either a bus or train to Kutna Hora as they run frequently from Prague, or rent a car and enjoy the countryside a bit and explore other nearby areas and cool castles, like Zleby Castle on your own.

 One restaurant we highly recommend is V Ruthardce.
 They serve up huge portions and great quality food.
 We ended up eating here twice.
-Their burgers are enormous and mouthwatering, their chicken wings are also hearty and have great flavor, and our favorite meal was the pork neck with bacon, fried egg, on top of a bed of savory mashed potatoes.
+Their burgers are enormous and mouthwatering, and their chicken wings are also hearty and have great flavor.
+Our favorite meal was the pork neck with bacon, fried egg, on top of a bed of savory mashed potatoes.